 Monthly attendance report shall be communicated to students by all the Departments for confirmation.

-The system of evaluation is based on Continuous Assessment (CA) and End Semester Examination (ESE).
+The system of evaluation is based on Continuous Assessment (CA) and End Semester Examination (ESE) which carries 25 marks and 75 marks respectively.

 Question patterns for CBCS: